Clovelly

 Clovelly has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects that may impact this region.
-Notable projects are Coogee Bay Hotel Redevelopment, Ballamac House, Clovelly Pocket Park, and Bronte Collection.
-The following details the most relevant ones.
+AreaSearch identified seven projects that may affect this region.
+Notable initiatives include Coogee Bay Hotel Redevelopment, Ballamac House, Clovelly Pocket Park, and Bronte Collection.
+The following details projects likely to have the greatest impact.

 Professional plan users can use the search below to filter and access additional projects.